39 Fascinating Creatine Statistics (use, death rate & effects)

 Healthy people can even use high-dose Creatine (25-30g per day during frontloading protocols) without any significant side effects.

-Your kidneys are safe with Creatine – ensure you’re drinking enough water and getting adequate fiber intake to maintain healthy digestive tract function.
+To be on the safe side, ensure that you’re drinking enough water and getting adequate fiber intake to maintain healthy digestive tract function with creatine supplementation.

 The amount of Creatine that the average person needs per day is around 5g, which is often consumed at least partially from the diet.